nplathe/pyJSON-Schema-Loader-and-JSON-Editor/doc/source/index.md

 # The pyJSON Schema Loader and Editor Documentation

-## Purpose
+## About

-The tool shall be used for storing important metadata within a filesystem-based approach.
-It doubles as a restricted JSON editor with the capability to read JSON and generate them from a schema, but neither to generate JSONs or schemas from scratch, in order to maintain the flow "Schema -> JSON".
-If you need to create a schema from scratch, you may use [the ADAMANT web tool](https://github.com/INP-PM/adamant) ([Publication in F1000Research](https://doi.org/10.12688/f1000research.110875.1)) developed in the context of the [QPTdat project](https://www.forschungsdaten.org/index.php/QPTDat).
-It shall be noted that the capabilities of this tool are subject to change.
+This is the pyJSON Schema Loader and JSON Editor - a JSON Schema based JSON editor capable of creating valid JSON from JSON schema.
+With pyJSON, one can create, edit, validate and save JSON documents.
+Furthermore, a simple search function helps keeping track of filesystembased repositories filled with metadata.

+ For a JSON schema creating software that is capable of being integrated in network workflow structures, please have a look at [the ADAMANT web tool](https://github.com/INP-PM/adamant) ([Publication in F1000Research](https://doi.org/10.12688/f1000research.110875.1)).

 ## Requirements
-Head over to the [installation](installation) section of the documentation.
+Head over to the [installation](installation) section of the documentation for details.
 In short, pyJSON requires Python 3.10 or newer, `PySide6` as bindings for Qt6, the `regex`, the `future` and the `jsonschema` package.
 Furthermore, the `PyInstaller` package is needed, if you want to freeze the environment and distribute pyJSON as an executable for the platform of choice.
 Additional packages are needed for building the documentation.
 A virtual environment is highly advised.